zigai/omp-plannotator/README.md

 ### Plan Review Integration

-During OMP plan mode, an option to annotate with Plannotator is automatically added to the plan approval dialog.
+During OMP plan mode, an option to annotate with Plannotator is added to the plan approval dialog.

 ## License